openagri-eu/OpenAgri-PestAndDiseaseManagement/README.md

 Reasons:
 1. The leaf_wetness metric can only be expressed as a value [0, 1], the first row shows 1.25 which is outside this range.
 2. The last row has a leaf_temperature of "eleven" which will not be parsed, it should be "11".

-Note: \
-The leaf_density column would not provide an issue when parsing, this column would just be skipped.

 Response example: